 A final group term paper OR mini-business plan is required.
-The team size will be 5 people, and the final paper will be 25 pages in length.
+The team size is 5 people, and the final paper should be approximately 25 pages in length.
 Please make use of the "discussion" section of webcafe to facilitate team formation.
-Teams can be formed across sections, but be mindful that I will be assigning team presentation slots at the end of the class (Q3 only).
+Teams can be formed across sections, but be mindful that I will be assigning team presentation slots at the end of the term.
 My allocation procedure will take into account the section distribution of the teammates (giving preference to the section with the majority of teammates), but will otherwise be random.